Vermont passes bills aimed at protecting abortion pills

 If the FDA approval is withdrawn, the drug companies can no longer market the drug, said Vermont state Sen. Virginia Lyons, a Democrat.

 “But production can still take place and they can be purchased for use by pharmacists or providers.
 So it's still available but what this does is it says, with or without FDA approval, this drug is available to folks in the state of Vermont.
-And that's a big deal.”
+And that's a big deal," Lyons said.

 The FDA said it did not have immediate comment Thursday.